coverclock/com-diag-tesoro/README.md

 to the Controller.

 A typical Rover is a Raspberry Pi 3B+ running Raspbian.
-This is the actual mobile platform that I have used as my field unit in much of my Hazer work, although I have also used small palmtops and netbooks running Linux Mint or Ubuntu Mate with Intel Celeron and Atom processors.
+This is the actual mobile platform that I have used as my field unit in much of my Hazer work, although I have also used small palmtops and netbooks, with Intel Celeron or Intel Atom processors, running Ubuntu Mate or Linux Mint.

 # Examples